 - Some of the free/paid training is outdated and risky to use.

 - Very expensive upsells.
 You’re look at potentially $700+ & $67 monthly costs for services and training you can get elsewhere for much less!
-Here is my #1 recommendation.
+I honestly think there is value in these costs, but you can get that from Wealthy Affiliate, my #1 recommendation.

 Final Rating: Affilorama

 This program is good.
 The free information is solid (for the most part).
 Again if there was no better option, I’d say Affilorama is worth investing into, but it isn’t in my experience.
-This is.
+I’d say Wealthy Affiliate is.

 If you’re still convinced Affilorama is the place to be go right ahead and join it.
 But I would highly advise AGAINST using the backlink strategies Mark recommends.
 Everything else is solid, except the price of course which is where I have another major pet peeve against.